bdwilson/hubitat/Geofency-Presence/README.md

 Configure
 ---------
 1. Install the User App (Apps -> Add User App) and select all the virtual presense devices you created that you want to control with Geofency
 2. Copy the Endpoint URL.
-This will be your URL to configure in OwnTracks.
+This will be your URL to configure in Geofency.
 It should look something like this ___but you need to add the same user(s) as above after location when you use this URL below___.
 For instance, mine looks like this: https://cloud.hubitat.com/api/xxx-xxx-xx-xxx/apps/xx/location/Brian?access_token=adafae03-0330-4aeb-b15e-xxxxxxxxx.
 ___Keep in mind, if you replace your hub and restore from a backup your Hubitat